open-cloud/open-cloud.github.io.old/0_overview.md

 control, infrastructure, policy, virtualization, accounting, and services.

-###Access Control
+####Access Control

-XOS uses role-based approach access control, where a user with a particular role is granted privileges in the context (scope) of some set of objects.
+XOS uses role-based access control, where a user with a particular role is granted privileges in the context (scope) of some set of objects.

 * **User:** A principle that invokes operations on objects and uses XOS resources.

+* **Role:** A set of privileges granted to a User in the context of some set of objects.

 * **RootPrivilege:** A binding of a User to a Role in the context of all objects.
 Root-level roles include:

   - **Admin:** Read/write access to all objects.

-  - **Default:** Read/write access to this User.
-Read-only access to Users, Sites, Deployments, and Nodes.
+  - **Default:** Read/write access to this User; read-only access to Users, Sites, Deployments, and Nodes.

 * **SitePrivilege:** A binding of a User to a Role in the context of a